Skip to content

 • An LLM referee or narrator — an agent that consumes structured events and drives the engine with typed commands

-• Scripts and simulations — balance testing, mass-combat statistics, and content validation using the kernel à la carte
+• Scripts and simulations — balance testing, mass-combat statistics, and content validation, calling the rules kernel with no session at all

 Where to start